lutbook/pytorch-segmentation-pipeline/README.md

 implementation of model training and inference pipeline.
 Segmentation models are U-Net[1] and DeepLabV3+[2].

 -Each experiments separeted in directory.
-(I.e., default exp0).
+(I.e., default exp0)
--Experiment results are in one directory: model weights, logs, infernce results are stored in the experiment directory.
+-Experiment results are in one directory: model weights, logs, infernce results are stored in the experiment directory
 -Inferences on images and videos are done in similar manner, no need to point out.
-Also in pointed experiment.
+Also in pointed experiment

 For execution command, check main.py's arguments.
 Example data directory is included.

 -------------------------------------------------------------------------------------------------------------